 What do those 2,000 steps add up over the long term?
 Walking is a great way to burn calories.
 Every 3,500 calories you burn is 1 extra pound of fat lost.
 By burning an extra 100 calories a day, after a little over a month you may add an additional pound of weight loss!
 Let’s write that again, because it’s important: Adding 2,000 steps a day to your walks could mean an extra pound of weight loss every month.

 How To Get In An Extra 2000 Steps Daily

-There are almost infinite ways to get 5 minutes of extra walking, 3 or 4 times per day.
+There are almost an infinite number of ways to get 5 minutes of extra walking in, 3 or 4 times per day.
 You’re only limited by the creative walking ideas you can think up and the walking locations in your area.
 There are a lot of resources to find creative walking ideas, but here are some for you to try!